Cisco: Acquisitions and subsidiaries

 On December 7, 2020, Cisco announced the acquisition of U.K based IMImobile in a $730M deal.

-On May 3, 2021, Cisco completed its acquisition of Q&A and polling platform Slido, which they offered both as a standalone product and with integrations.
+On May 3, 2021, Cisco completed its acquisition of Q&A and polling platform Slido, which it offered both as a standalone product and with integrations.

 In 2023, Cisco acquired the following cybersecurity companies: Valtix, Lightspin, and Armorblox.
 Cisco also announced its intention to acquire networking and security startup Isovalent later that year.

 On September 21, 2023, Cisco announced the acquisition of cybersecurity firm Splunk in a $28 billion deal, its biggest acquisition yet, and the acquisition is announced to be completed on March 18, 2024.